pchj/ModelEarth-RealityStream/README.md

 <a href="https://github.com/ModelEarth/RealityStream/" style="float:right">Github</a>
 # RealityStream
-Parallel development of our [Run Models CoLab](input/industries) and [Reality Streamlit App](https://reality.streamlit.app/)
+Our primary development is in our [Run Models CoLab](input/industries).
+Interface concepts are in our StreamLit [reality.streamlit.app](https://reality.streamlit.app/).<!--Both will weigh correlations between location features and location targets.-->
-which will both weigh correlations between location features and location targets.
+Our main input is currently industry features by county for exploring environmental impact targets.

-**Our Colab provides:** Logistic Regression, SVM, MLP, RandomForest, XGBoost
+**[Our Run Models Colab](input/industries)** provides Logistic Regression, SVM, MLP, RandomForest, XGBoost
-**StreamLit provides:** Logistic Regression, RandomForest, Support Vector Machines (currently only for [Jobs: Reality-or-Fiction](output/jobs))
+**[Our StreamLit App](streamlit)** provides Logistic Regression, RandomForest, Support Vector Machines (currently only for [Jobs: Reality-or-Fiction](output/jobs))

 [Run-Models-bkup.ipynb](https://github.com/ModelEarth/RealityStream/tree/main/models) is a backup of the [CoLab](https://colab.research.google.com/drive/1zu0WcCiIJ5X3iN1Hd1KSW4dGn0JuodB8?usp=sharing) that we run locally.
-We append -bkup to indicate it is not the primary source.
+We append "-bkup" to indicate it is not the primary source.

 ## Run Models CoLab